Forest Hill Cemetery Improvements 2019

 During phase 2 the main entrance to the cemetery from Speedway rd will be open with the exception of a 2 week time frame in which the contractor will be installing storm sewer in the entrance roadway.
 This 2 week time window will be determined during construction and notice will be posted at the entrance.
 During this time users will need to use the north entrance to the cemetery near the parking lot for Glenway Golf Course.
 Signs will be erected to direct visitors into the cemetery.

-2019 construction is expected to begin approximately April 15th and be finished by July 30th.
+The City has bid the project and awarded the construction contract to Parisi Construction Co.
+Inc. Construction has begun and will be finished by July 30th.
 During this time visitors can expect some disruptions due to construction.
 Roadways may be gravel surface and more narrow than usual.
 Some temporary roadway closures are expected but access to each cemetery section will be maintained at all times.
 Construction equipment will be on site during this time and using the roadways for access and hauling.
 Disruptions in water/irrigation service are not anticipated in 2019.

 Details on construction activities are as follows: